Business Modeling

 Develop an Implementation Plan

 Now you have designed and visualized your business model, you will probably in your mind have some concrete steps that should be taken today or tomorrow.
 Well, you know the drill: Write them down.
-Create an implementation and list the elements, components, and technical products that need to be implemented for the concepts and principles to work.
+Create an implementation and list the elements, components, and technical products needed for the concepts and principles to work.

 What To Do Next?